BWB

 What did the couple wear … was there any special clothing required, or just typical winter wedding clothing?

 Tylee donned a traditional wedding dress and Jeff wore a tux on top and waterproof pants on the bottom.
-It is mandatory for all guests abroad the vessel to wear waterproof black ‘muck’ boots which the expedition team provides.
+It is mandatory for all guests aboard the vessel to wear waterproof black ‘muck’ boots which the expedition team provides.
 Each time you embark and disembark you have to go through a thorough cleaning process of your boots.
 Basically, the boots are disinfected with chemicals and hardcore brushes.
 You cannot change out of your boots to put on a pair of heels or hiking boots.

 Can you get legally married in Antarctica, and if so, what are the requirements?